theNorstroem/precompiled-furo-web-components/README.md

 with FBP without a complex installation procedure.
 When you know that your ideas work, transfer them 1:1 to a web component, so others can install, use and extend them.

-> **Warning** This package was created for our demo systems, so we can use and show our components in a HUGO generated page.
+> **Warning** This package was created teach furo FBP and for creating our demo systems , so we can use and show our components in a HUGO generated page.
 Some of the files are very big at the moment, because they are not optimized yet.

 ## Demo